California Birth Records Search

 If you get your birth certificate through the Department of Public Health, processing time will be 6-7 weeks from the time of application.
 You may also visit a local county recorder office, which usually offers faster service.

 You will have to pay a $25 fee for each copy requested.
 Your payment may be paid by check or money order, and it is non-refundable.
 Funds must come from a U.S. bank and checks must be made out to CDPH Vital Records.
-If the California birth record search comes up null, they will keep your money as a search fee.
+If the California birth records search comes up null, they will keep your money as a search fee.
 County recorder office fees may vary.